OfficeDev/teams-toolkit/templates/bot/js/workflow/README.md

 # Customize your application

-By default a single command is generated that sends the `helloworldCommand.json` Adaptive Card when a user types `hello` in the private message chat with the bot.
+By default a single command is generated that sends the `helloworldCommandResponse.json` Adaptive Card when a user types `helloWorld` in the private message chat with the bot.

 This section outlines some customization you can do to adopt the application for your needs.